AsahiLinux/docs/Untethered-m1n1.md

 make -j 16 bindeb-pkg
 ```

-Do not forget to install the kernel or at least copy over the modules on the system that you're booting otherwise you will have no network drivers.
+Do not forget to install the kernel or at least copy over the modules on the system that you're booting otherwise you will have no network drivers and no framebuffer.

 # Creating that boot object